erdikusdemir/smarthome-wifi-remote/README.md

 The number of an item is fixed to 20 because of code restrictions.
 It can be changed inside the Arduino code.

 # Instructions:
-1. Connect your encoder pins as:
-ROTARY_PIN1  D6,
-ROTARY_PIN2 D7,
-BUTTON_PIN  D3,
-2. Connect your I2C LCD to HW I2C port,
-3.1.
+1. Follow the schematic,
+2.1.
 Open the Arduino sketch and update your wifi and MQTT server information,
-3.2.
+2.2.
 Copy the libraries to documents/Arduino folder,
-4.1.
+3.1.
 Copy NodeRed flow into your NodeRed server,
-4.2.
+3.2.
 Configure your HA and MQTT servers,
-4.3.
+3.3.
 Configure your items by editing "config file" function,
-(id: order in your OLED screen, HAid: id name of item you want to control, svalid: is item dimmable?)
+(id: order in your OLED screen, HAid: id name of item you want to control, type: switch(0), dimmer(1), or temperature controller(2))
 4.4.
 Deploy the node and everything should works.